w3f/polkadot-wiki/docs/build-protocol-info.md

 `AccountId`.
 This is simply the public key for the cryptography used by Substrate.

 Polkadot (and Substrate) use the SS58 address format.
 This is a broad "meta-format" designed to handle many different cryptographies and chains.
-It has much in common with Bitcoin's Check58 format such as a version prefix, a hash-based checksum suffix, and base-58 encoding.
+It has much in common with Bitcoin's Base58Check format such as a version prefix, a hash-based checksum suffix, and base-58 encoding.

 See the [SS58 page](https://github.com/paritytech/substrate/wiki/External-Address-Format-(SS58)) in
-the Substrate wiki for encoding information.
+the Substrate wiki for encoding information and a more comprehensive list of network prefixes.

-SS58 Encoding Prefixes:
+Relevant SS58 prefixes for this guide:

 - Polkadot: 0
 - Kusama: 2